Ikken9/Ikken9/README.md

 ## Hi there 👋!

 I'm a full-stack software developer and Software Engineering student.
-Currently interested in AI and hacking, electronics are my hobby.
-I'm enthusiastic about exploring new challenges and contributing to innovative projects.
+Enthusiastic about exploring new challenges and contributing to innovative projects.

 Experienced in building robust backend applications using Spring Boot, and some small projects ML using Tensorflow.
 I also used C/C++ and Assembly to make some low level programming projects.